 The Devil's Hole was described in the MPA Expert Working Report (SAFMC 2013) as an area where warsaw grouper had been caught.
-The preferred Spawning SMZ includes a prominent bathymetric feature that sticks out into the Gulf Stream.
-Features such as this have been described as potential multi-species spawning sites (Kobara et al. 2013).
-Protecting Riley's Hump, which is a bathymetric feature off Key West, Florida, has led to increased numbers of individuals returning to a spawning site for mutton snapper (Burton et al. 2005).
+The preferred Spawning SMZ includes prominent bathymetric feature that sticks out into the Gulf Stream.
+Features such as this have been described as potential multi-species spawning site (Kobara et al. 2013).
+Protecting Riley's Hump.
+A bathymetric site, has led to increased numbers of individuals returning to a spawning site for mutton snapper (Burton et al. 2005).